-We’ve been waiting a while, but AMD has now launched its brand new Ryzen 3000 processors… on a Sunday.
+We were waiting a while, but AMD finally launched its Ryzen 3000 processors this year… on a Sunday.
 Who does that?
-The red team’s latest lineup – led temporarily by the 12-core Ryzen 9 3900X until the 16-core 3950X pops up – and armed with the Zen 2 architecture, is set to finally close the gap on Intel after years of playing catch-up.
+The red team’s latest lineup – led temporarily by the 12-core Ryzen 9 3900X until the 16-core 3950X pops up this month – and armed with the Zen 2 architecture, is set to finally close the gap on Intel after years of playing catch-up.
 Let’s see if the real deal lives up to all the hype.

-AMD has finally gained the process node advantage from Intel with its latest CPU architecture: Zen 2.
-But AMD’s inaugural client 7nm efforts are not limited to processors alone, as July 7 also marks the launch of the RDNA GPU architecture with the RX 5700-series (formally known as AMD Navi).
-The release will see two fresh-faced graphics cards, the Radeon RX 5700 XT and RX 5700, head to market to compete with Nvidia’s Super lineup.
+AMD finally gained the process node advantage from Intel with its latest CPU architecture.
+But AMD’s inaugural client 7nm efforts are not limited to processors alone, as July 7 also marked the launch of the RDNA GPU architecture with the RX 5700-series (formally known as AMD Navi).
+The release has seen two fresh-faced graphics cards, the Radeon RX 5700 XT and RX 5700, head to market to compete with Nvidia’s Super lineup.

-We’ll be putting the Ryzen 9 3900X, first of its name, under the microscope today.
+We’ve putt the Ryzen 9 3900X, first of its name, under the microscope.
 This 12-core, 24-thread processor is the most capable, highest clocked chip from the red team’s Zen architecture to date – coming in at $499 – RGB cooler included, of course.